 Inspired by the Red Sovine country music hit “Teddy Bear,” Operation Teddy Bear enables Holly Center residents to take a ride with Perdue’s professional drivers.
 The caravan of trucks, adorned with holiday decorations, navigates residents on an 11-mile loop through Wicomico County.

-The Franklin P. and Arthur W. Perdue Foundation is the charitable giving arm of Perdue Farms.
+The Franklin P. and Arthur W. Perdue Foundation is the charitable-giving arm of Perdue Farms.
 Through grants, we strive to support organizations and programs that benefit the communities where our associates live and work.
-We strive to strengthen our communities by focusing our efforts on education, agriculture, the environment, health and social services, public safety, and fighting hunger and poverty.
+We work to strengthen our communities by focusing our efforts on education, agriculture, the environment, health and social services, public safety, and fighting hunger and poverty.
 We also support events that celebrate the heritages and cultures of our communities.